Choice field

 Placeholder Text is a short prompt that describes the expected value of an input field.
 The prompt is displayed in the field before you enter a value, and disappears when you begin typing.

-The Type option determines how the choices will appear on your form.
+The Style option determines how choices will appear on the form.

 Radio Buttons